saltandpurple/eks-tooling-demo/README.md

 ## Helm

+### TPs:
+- Doesn't require anything to be installed in the cluster, just the tool on your local machine.
+- Is also based on kubectl - uses your existing kubeconfig
+-

-### Print out manifest with variables filled in
+### Printing out the resulting manifest with variables filled in

     helm template mariadb/ --debug -f helm/values.yaml

-### Install/upgrade helm release
+### Installing/upgrading helm releases
 Release-Name - Chart - Namespace - Value-Overrides (with files or direct inputs) - Create NS if not exists - Install if not exists

     helm upgrade mariadb mariadb/ -n mariadb -f helm/values.yaml --set secret.rootPassword={ROOT_PW} --create-namespace --install

+### Rolling back/removing releases

+    helm rollback mariadb -n mariadb   # Reverts release to previous version helm uninstall mariadb -n mariadb  # Uninstalls release

 ---

 ## Lens

+### TPs:
 - Lens is basically a visualized version of kubectl
 - Kubectl is awesome!
-However, in reality we use it mostly for smaller debugging, ad-hoc deployments and quick status checks.
-Everything else is done via Lens.
+However, in reality we use it mostly for debugging, hacking and specialized lookups.
+Everything else is done via Lens, due to easy of use and clarity.
-- Overview of different kubernetes resources - no details though
+- Displays all the standard k8s resources - nothing in the GUI is "Lens-exclusive"
+- Supports CRDs as well
 - Show nginx deployment and later MariaDB statefulset
 - Create port-forwarding
+- Show PVC + LB and corresponding resources in AWS
 - Show secret
 - Rescale nginx
-- Difference between statefulsets & deployments
+- Explain difference between statefulsets & deployments
 - Delete resources

 ---